 What Is A Conviction Record?

 “Conviction record” covers more than just criminal convictions.
-The Wisconsin Fair Employment Act defines “conviction record” as “information indicating that person has been convicted of any felony, misdemeanor or other offense, has been judged delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned or paroled by any law enforcement or military authority.”
+The Wisconsin Fair Employment Act defines “conviction record” as “information indicating that an individual has been convicted of any felony, misdemeanor or other offense, has been adjudicated delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned or paroled pursuant to any law enforcement or military authority.”

 What Is Conviction Record Discrimination?

 Conviction record discrimination is most likely to occur during the hiring process.
 An employer is prohibited from denying employment to an applicant based on a conviction that is unrelated to the position applied for.